jjvanzon/Piano-Playing-Docs/README.md

 - [Nord Piano 4](nord-piano-4)

     - Lists some of my favorite sounds for my Nord Piano 4 digital piano.
-Also has planning notes about how I worked on it.
+Also has planning notes about how I worked on selecting them.

 - [TODO](todo.md)

-    - Perhaps some rough plans about what I would like to do.
+    - Perhaps some rough plans about what I might like to do next.

 - [Links](links.md)